sualeh/vagrant-dev-machine/README.md

 ## Known Issues/ To Do

 1. Running `vagrant provision` multiple times can cause issues - need to fix.
-2. Java heapsize in Eclipse needs to be adjusted to run Scala IDE - Eclipse shows you how to do this on first startup.

 ## Credits